larry-k88/PY101/study_guides/study_guide.md

         print("Exception handling complete.")

 + This catches occurrences when use enters something that isn't an integer (such as a float, or string), or 0
++ A bare `except` clause catches any Exception that is raised - not helpful for debugging however
++ The syntax `except ValueError as error` allows you to capture the details of the Exception Object and use them later:

+        try:
+            result = 10 / 0
+        except ZeroDivisionError as error:
+            print(f"Caught an exception: {error}")
+            print(f"Exception type: {type(error)}")
+            print(f"Exception args: {error.args}")

+        #
+        Caught an exception: division by zero
+        Exception type: <class 'ZeroDivisionError'>
+        Exception args: ('division by zero',)
+        Full exception as string: division by zero

 ## Functions: